 The head of my copending application Ser.
-No. 628,682

-percent silver, 10 percent copper) or sterling silver (92 percent silver, 8 percent copper) core mounts are advantageous, electrically because of high conductivity, and mechanically because of good wearing properties and freedom from contamination of the tape surfaces.
-This type of head is specifically disclosed herein as being used in each of the record and/or playback systems disclosed or referred to or incorporated herein.
+No. 628,682 filed Apr.
+5, 1967 is particularly advantageous for recording of television signals, and it has been found that coin 70 silver (90% silver, 10% copper) or sterling silver (92% silver, 8% copper) core mounts are advantageous, electrically because of high conductivity, and mechanically because of good wearing properties and freedom from contamination of the tape surfaces.
+This type, of head is 75 prises components 6-C24, 6-R32, 6-D3, 6-D4, 6-R34 specifically disclosed herein as being used in each of the record and/or playback systems disclosed or referred to or incorporated herein.

-The heads disclosed herein may be 20 mils wide, allowing 10 tracks to be recorded on 1/4-inch wide magnetic tape.
-An alternative would be a head width of 44 mils and four tracks on 4-inch wide tape.
+The heads disclosed herein may be 20 mils wide, allowing ten tracks to be recorded on 1/4-inch wide magnetic tape.
+A1 alternative would be a head width of 44 mils and four tracks on 1/4-inch wide tape.

 Another less expensive alloy for the core mounting blocks of Ser.
-No. 628,682 is an alloy containing approximately 1 percent silver and 99 percent copper.
+No. 628,682 is an alloy containing approximately 1% silver and 99% copper.

 The circuits and preferred values of components in the X and Z playback amplifiers for the system of FIGS. 6A and 6B may be the same as given for the Y amplifier 6-64 herein except as follows.
-In place of resistor 6-R10 of amplifier 6-74, the X and Z amplifier may each use a potentiometer adjustable between 0 and 50 ohms.
-Inductor 6-L3 is replaced by a conductor with essentially zero inductance in the X and Z amplifiers.
+In place of resistor 6-R10 of amplifier 6-74, the X and Z amplifier may each use a potentiometer adjustable between 0 and 50 ohms, Inductor 6-L3 is replaced by a conductor with essentially zero inductance in the X and Z amplifiers.
 While components corresponding to 6-R20, 6-L7 and 6-C39 are advantageous in the X and Z amplifiers, the requirements are less critical in these amplifiers, so that such components have been omitted in the system of FIG. 1 as referred to herein.
 Capacitor 6-R14 and capacitor 6-C9 have also been omitted in the X and Z amplifiers since highest frequency response is not so important.

-In FIG. 6A, the network 6-R20, 6-L7 and 6-C39 in the emitter of Q3 provides a broad peak in the frequency response centered in a midregion of about 50 kilocycles per second, correcting for a deficiency of the head response in this region.
+In FIG. 6A, the network 6-R20, 6-L7 and 6-C39 in the emitter of Q3 provides a broad peak in the frequency response centered in a mid-region of about 50 kilocycles per second, correcting for a deficiency of the head response in this region.

-The original circuit of receiver 600, FIG. 6B, has been broken in a number of points as will be apparent to those skilled in the art, for example at the locations indicated by a small "x" and the separated circuit points are selectively connectable by means of relay contacts such as indicated at 601-605 which are under the control of relay coil 6-RC2 of a sixpole double-throw relay.
+The original circuit of receiver 600, FIG. 6B, has been broken in a number of points as will be apparent to those skilled in the art, for example at the locations indicated by a small "x" and the separated circuit points are selectively connectable by means of relay contacts such as indicated at 601-605 which are under the control of relay coil 6-RC2 of a six pole double throw relay.
 At other places in receiver 600 of FIG. 6B, tube elements, circuit components and conductive connections are not shown for the sake of simplicity since such elements remain unchanged from the standard circuit.